bioteam/protcast/README.md

 # ProtCast
-Extract protein sequences and associated Gene Ontology (GO) annotation from UniProt, TrEMBL and the Gene Ontology Annotation database and use feature vector representations of the protein sequences to predict Molecular Function, Cellular Component, and Biological Process of uncharacterized proteins.
+Extract protein sequences and associated Gene Ontology (GO) annotation from UniProt, TrEMBL and the Gene Ontology Annotation files and use feature vector representations of the protein sequences to predict Molecular Function, Cellular Component, and Biological Process of proteins.
 This code uses Keras and its FeatureSpace package for structured (tabular) data classification.

 # Usage